 Welcome!
 Communication with parents/guardians is most important to us.
-This information is provided to help you better understand the ways in which we can maintain good communication between parents/guardians, children, and the school staff.
+This information is provided to help families better understand the ways in which the district can maintain good communication between parents/guardians, children, and the school staff.

 Each staff member has an email address that you can use for contact.
 The protocol for Falmouth school staff email addresses (with a few exceptions) is first initial followed by last name followed by @falmouth.k12.ma.us.
 For example, Jane Doe = email@example.com.
 You may look up an email address in our staff directory on our website.

 Periodically, an automated message service will be used to communicate with families via phone call, email, and/or text.
-In addition to notification regarding changes in the school schedule (snow day, delayed start, early dismissal), it may also be used to announce upcoming events and school activities.
+In addition to notification regarding changes in the school schedule (i.e., snow day, delayed opening, early dismissal), it may also be used to announce upcoming events and school activities.
 The recipients of the messages are based on the emergency contact information collected at the beginning of the school year.
-Please notify the school office if the recipient of the message is incorrect.
+Parents/Guardians need to notify the school office if the recipient of the message is incorrect.

 Communications to the Nurse

-Contact the nurse if there are any changes in your child’s health, diagnosis, or medications; if your child has a contagious illness; or if you wonder if your child should attend school that day.
-Don’t hesitate to contact the nurse about any issues regarding your child’s health and safety at school.
+Parents/Guardians need to contact the nurse if there are any changes in their child’s health, diagnosis, or medications; if their child has a contagious illness; or if they wonder if their child should attend school that day.
+Parents/Guardians should not hesitate to contact the nurse about any issues regarding their child’s health and safety at school.
 Please see the Health and Well-Being section of this handbook for more details.

 In accordance with Massachusetts law, smoking, consuming alcohol, and possession of illegal substances is prohibited.
-This includes on school grounds, on school buses, and at school sponsored events.
+This includes on school grounds, on school buses, and at school-sponsored events.
+A student shall not, regardless of the quantity, use or consume, possess, buy or sell, or give away any beverage containing alcohol; any tobacco product, including vapor/E-cigarettes; marijuana; steroids; or any controlled substance.
 Students will be referred to the School Resource Office for possible legal consequences.
 Appropriate penalties will be enforced.

 Due process ensures that when disciplinary action is taken against a student, the student has the right to be treated fairly.
 The penalty that a student receives must be reasonably related to the regulation that the student has violated, and the student is entitled to certain procedural rights when discipline is possible and in appealing disciplinary action once it is taken.